omniserv-me/omniserv/omni.md

 think about security first.
-Maybe switch (duckdns?) noip-duc as a service on server boot feed omni.myddns.me to pivpn for further configuration
+Maybe switch (duckdns?) noip-duc as a service on server boot feed omni.myddns.me to pivpn for further configuration to ci/cd set up github webhook to auto-pull